bparticle/er301-hub/README.md

 ## Organization

 Organizing the different packages, units, presets and matching them with different firmware versions is currently what I'm trying to conceptualize in my head.
 Stay tuned. 😁

+## Local testing

+run ´npm install´ and then ´npm run dev´ in the folder to run Nuxt locally.
+The default port is http://localhost:3000/